connorrrrrrr/reading-notes/README.md

 - Continuing to attempt difficult tasks.
 - Staying **_persistant_** at the result of failure.

-To maintain a growth mindset is to _always_ keep an **open mind**.
-It is very important to take all things into consideration during any process you go through. ***Whether you succeed or fail***, it is important to always _reflect_ on what you've learned depending on your outcome.
+To maintain a growth mindset is to always keep an **open mind**.
+It is very important to take all things into consideration during any process you go through. ***Whether you succeed or fail***, it is important to always _reflect_ on what you've learned.

 ![](https://www.thesynergist.org/wp-content/uploads/2014/09/469564565.jpg)
 https://www.thesynergist.org/wp-content/uploads/2014/09/469564565.jpg